-Images of Nicholas Tesla greeted us in the statues, plaques and even neon signs during our recent trip to Zagreb, Croatia.
+Images of Nikola Tesla greeted us in the statues, plaques and even neon signs during our recent trip to Zagreb, Croatia.
 The native son who was born more than 150 years ago in a small Croatian village practically sets the stage for the technology scene found in the vibrant capital city today.

 Croatia is popularly known as a tourist destination, especially on the beautiful Mediterranean coast on the uber-blue Adriatic Sea.
 It’s also the filming location for Kings Landing in Game of Thrones.
 But that’s not what drew Accelerance to this Central European gem.
 Our team went to Croatia to meet the best software development companies the country has to offer.